 Denver Identity Theft Attorney

 Locating and hiring a skilled criminal defense attorney is essential in identity theft cases in Colorado.
-This is a complex offense that requires the expertise of a seasoned criminal lawyer from O’Malley and Sawyer, LLC.
+This is a complex offense that requires the expertise of a seasoned criminal lawyer from Sawyer Legal Group, LLC.
 We have decades of experience successfully defending clients facing complicated felony charges and our results are second to none.
 Perhaps you used another’s information with their permission or you didn’t intend to defraud anyone.
 Nevertheless, contact our office for a free consultation with Denver’s best identity theft attorney.

 If you or someone you know is facing identity theft charges in Colorado, be smart.
-Contact the strategic defense attorneys at O’Malley and Sawyer, LLC at 303-731-0719.
+Contact the strategic defense attorneys at Sawyer Legal Group, LLC at 303-731-0719.
 Together, we can protect your future.

 Photo Credit: Unsplash – Square